c4tom/DreamDevBox/docs/intermediate/setup-valid-https.rst

 1. A new virtual host is created
 2. DNS is provided via :ref:`setup_auto_dns`
 3. A new SSL certificate is generated for that vhost
-4. **The SSL certificate is signed by the Devilbox Certificate Authority**
+4. **The SSL certificate is signed by the DreamDevBox Certificate Authority**

 By having a SSL certificates signed by the provided CA, you will only have to import the CA into your browser ones and all current projects and future projects will automatically have